amiaopensource/digibase/README.md

 Now for the real test.
 Go to your remote computer and try to login as your new user by running `mysql -h [host address of MySQL server] -u [username] -p[password]`.
 Now run this query: `USE name_of_database;`.
 If you see the message `Database changed`, you're good to go.
 Your new user can now modify the database.
 Your initial setup of digibase should now be complete!

 #Troubleshooting Installation
-##Checking IPs and Ports
+##My Computer Can't Connect to the MySQL Server
-You can check to see if the computer running the MySQL server is connected by pinging.
-You can also check to see if the server is listening on port 3306, which is used for MySQL.
+Check to make sure your host address is correct.
+Next try connecting to the computer running the MySQL server by pinging.
+Run `ping [host_address]`.
+Check to make sure there are no errors.
+You can stop pinging by typing control + c.
+If pinging fails, check your network settings.
+If pinging succeeds, check to see if the server is listening on port 3306, which is used for MySQL.
 Type `telnet [host address] 3306`.
 If the connection works you should see some garbled nonsense like this:
 ```
 Escape character is '^]'.
 J